Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in spike-like clusters to 6 inches long at the top of the plant, blooming from the top of the spike down.
+[photo of flowers] Flowers are in densely packed branching clusters to 6 inches long at the top of the plant, blooming from the top down.
 Individual flowers are about ¼ inch across with 5 white petals and numerous long stamens surrounding a center ring that is pink, yellow or orange.
 The long stamens give it a somewhat fuzzy look.

-[photo of leaves] Leaves are narrow, somewhat oval, to 3 inches long and ¾ inch wide, sharply toothed, hairless, with a pointed tip and a short leaf stem.
-The underside of the leaf is pale green.
+[photo of leaves] Leaves are narrow, typically oval-elliptic, sometimes widest on the tip end, to 3 inches long and ¾ inch wide, sharply toothed, hairless, with a pointed tip and a short stalk.
+Both leaf surfaces are about the same color green or the underside a bit lighter.
 Attachment is alternate, and they tend to be densely packed along the stem.
-The main stem is smooth, woody and dull brown or reddish.
-One plant usually has multiple stems, looking like a cluster of plants
+The stem is smooth, woody and dull brown or reddish.
+One plant typically has multiple stems, looking like a cluster of plants.

 Notes:

-White Meadowsweet is classified as a shrub rather than a wildflower (forb).
+White Meadowsweet is considered a shrub rather than a wildflower (forb).
 It tends to grow in colonies.
-It resembles Steeplebush, but it has distinctly pink flowers.
+It resembles Steeplebush, which may be growing along side it but has distinctly pink flowers and its leaves are silvery white on the underside.
 Meadowsweet is pretty easy to identify when in bloom.

 • Shop for native seeds and plants at PrairieMoon.com!